cadia-lvl/POS/README.md

 This will run all the unit-tests and skip a few tests which rely on external data (model files).

 To include these tests make sure to add additional options to the `pytest` command.
-- `pytest --electra_model electra_model/` a directory containing all necessary files to load an electra model.
+- `pytest --electra_model="electra_model/"` a directory containing all necessary files to load an electra model.
 - `pytest --tagger="tagger.pt" --dictionaries="dictionaries.pickle"`, the necessary files to load a pretrained tagging model.

 ## Continuous integration